embesozzi/apisix-authz-openfga/README.md

 # Apache APISIX Plugin Authorization OpenFGA for FGA

-This directory contains a plugin to integrate [OpenFGA](https://openfga.dev/) with Apache APISIX to perform API authorization based ReBAC.
+This directory contains a plugin to integrate [OpenFGA](https://openfga.dev/) with [Apache APISIX](https://apisix.apache.org/) to perform API authorization based Relationship-Based Access Control (ReBAC).
-Refer to FGA based Zanzibar Platform for more information on [OpenFGA](https://openfga.dev/).
+Refer to the FGA-based Zanzibar Platform for more information on [OpenFGA](https://openfga.dev/).

 This plugin will: